 Section 47 Investigations

-Latest available published data shows that the rate (per 10,000 population) of Section 47 Investigations starting in the year increased in 2020 with a rate of 286, although the increase was not as large as seen in 2019 as shown below.
+Latest available published data shows that the rate (per 10,000 population) of Section 47 Investigations starting in the year increased in 2020 with a rate of 286, although this then decreased again in 2021 to 223.5.

 Table 1 – Rate of Section 47 Investigations Starting in the Year